theavanrossum/debuggerRMarkdownLesson/notes.md

 # If time remains...

-Vote: who wants to look at
+Vote: who wants to:

+1. Work on some of your own code and force yourself to use the debugger when you hit any issues.
-1. Creating a package in RStudio
+2. Look at how to create a package in RStudio
-2. Using RMarkdown

-unlist|stringsasfactors|sapply
+3. Get a breif intro to using RMarkdown

+Answers:
+>!
+Triangle:
+>! stars<-"" should be in the i loop
+>!
+Crazify:
+>! missing unlist from strsplit in crazify function
+>! missing stringsasfactors = F in definition of myMenu
+>! need to use sapply instead of trying to call: crazify(menu$Descriptions)